23 Daggers

 Repeat infringer policy

-We terminate the accounts of artists who repeatedly post infringing material, in accordance with 17 USC § 512(i).
-"Repeat" generally means three or more valid takedowns within a rolling 12-month window, but we evaluate each case based on its facts.
+We terminate or otherwise restrict, suspend, or limit the accounts of artists who repeatedly post infringing material, in accordance with 17 USC § 512(i).
+"Repeat" generally means three or more valid takedowns within a rolling 12-month window, although we may evaluate each matter based on severity, abuse patterns, repeat conduct, legal risk, or other relevant facts and circumstances.

 Misrepresentation warning